By: Jennifer McGregor

 The point is that everything you do matters.
 When you are on the road to recovery, eating well, exercising, and knowing how addiction works can help you stay on a positive trajectory.
 So grab an apple, strap on your sneakers, and don’t be afraid to take the first steps toward a healthy and sober life.

-What The Foods needs your help.
-Sponsorship opportunities are available starting at just $9 to provide one non-GML meal to a study participant.
+What The Food needs your help.
+Sponsorship opportunities are available starting at just $9.00